Discovering Symmetry Breaking in Physical Systems with Relaxed Group Convolution: Experiments

-For isotropic turbulence, even if individual samples might not seem symmetrical, the statistical properties of their velocity fields over time and space are invariant with respect to rotations.
-This makes models trained on isotropic flow benefit more from the equivariance, as shown in the table.
-The channel flow, on the other hand, is driven by a pressure difference between the two ends of the channel together with the walls, which makes the turbulence inherently anisotropic.
-In such cases, the relaxed group convolution is preferable, as it adeptly balances between upholding certain symmetry principles and adapting to factors that introduce asymmetry.
+We also evaluate the performance of regular, group equivariant, and relaxed group equivariant layers built into this architecture in the tasks of upscaling 3d channel flow and isotropic turbulence.
+We observe that imposing relaxed equivariance consistently yields better prediction performance.
+More importantly, Figure \ref{fig:vis_relaxedweights_flow} in the appendix shows that for isotropic flow, the relaxed weights remain nearly constant across group elements, aligning with its rotational symmetries.
+Channel flow, on the other hand, is driven by pressure differentials and wall interactions, which makes the turbulence inherently anisotropic.
+In such cases, the relaxed group convolution is preferable, as it adeptly balances between upholding symmetry principles and adapting to asymmetric factors.
+All details are in Appendix \ref{app:superresolution}.